Retirement Benefits Are Divided at Divorce

 contain a provision saying that each party is entitled to gains and

 losses on the divided account once the date of division is established,

 Q: What about our Social Security benefits?’

 Association.
-It was prepared by attorney Stanley Morganstern, a principal in the Cleveland firm, Morganstern MacAdams & DeVito Co.,
+It was prepared by attorney Stanley Morganstern, former managing partner of the Cleveland firm, Morganstern MacAdams & DeVito Co.,